SuperBigBang/react-native-webview/docs/Guide.md

 _Under the hood_

-> On iOS, `injectJavaScript` calls WebView's `evaluateJS:andThen:`
+> On iOS, `injectJavaScript` calls WKWebView's `evaluateJS:andThen:`
 > On Android, `injectJavaScript` calls Android WebView's `evaluateJavascriptWithFallback` method

 #### The `window.ReactNativeWebView.postMessage` method and `onMessage` prop

 Being able to send JavaScript to the web page is great, but what about when the web page wants to communicate back to your React Native code?
-This is where `window.ReactNativeWebView.postMessage` and the `onMessage` prop come in.
+This where `window.ReactNativeWebView.postMessage` and the `onMessage` prop come in.

 You _must_ set `onMessage` or the `window.ReactNativeWebView.postMessage` method will not be injected into the web page.